subor/sdk/docs/tutorials/setup.md

 ## Updating SDK

-1. Close Main Client and layer0 (if running)
+1. Close Main Client and [stop layer0](../topics/layer0.md)
 1. Delete old SDK folder
+    - Don't just overwrite the old version with a new one.
+This is to ensure files unneeded are removed.
 1. Follow [download & install steps](#SDK-Download-and-Installation) above